Affordable Eye Exams for Seniors Prevent Major Vision Loss

 Regular exams help protect eye health because problems can be detected early – but be warned, the quick exams at the eyeglass store at the mall typically aren’t comprehensive enough.

-If an eye disease is found during an exam, proper treatment can be started early to prevent blindness or major vision loss.
+If an eye disease is found during an exam, proper treatment can be started early to prevent blindness or significant vision loss.

 Eye exams for seniors can be affordable even without insurance coverage.
-There are many state and national resources that help people with vision problems.
+Many state and national resources help people with vision problems.

 The National Eye Institute has a list of organizations that provide financial help for: